The Trial-Tested Representation Your Case Requires

 When you pay for business insurance, it can be frustrating to battle to get the payout you are entitled to.
 Yet, when push comes to shove, insurers often fail to live up to the caring image they portray.

-Insurers are in it for the money.
+.
 That is the bottom line, and their bottom line is the only thing that matters to them.
 They are massive corporations run to provide their shareholders with as much profit as possible.
 Once you understand that, it makes dealing with them simpler.

 While the person on the end of the line may sound like they care, the nature of the company they work for leaves no room for sentiment.
 Their job is to limit how much the company pays you.